lumol-org/lumol/README.md

 [![Gitter](https://badges.gitter.im/Luthaf/cymbalum.svg)](https://gitter.im/Luthaf/cymbalum)
 </div><br />

-Cymbalum is a classical molecular simulation engine that provides a solid base for developing new algorithms and methods.
+Lumol is a classical molecular simulation engine that provides a solid base for developing new algorithms and methods.

-Using Cymbalum, you can customize the behavior of all the algorithms in a simulation (from force fields to barostats and Monte-Carlo moves).
-Cymbalum is
+Using Lumol, you can customize the behavior of all the algorithms in a simulation (from force fields to barostats and Monte-Carlo moves).
+Lumol is

 - **Easy to extend**: the code is modular, object-oriented, well documented, open-source and readable;